wdomski/ARClab/README.md

 this object.
 The simulation is run using ODE solver instead of a Simulink diagram.

+- **MPC** contains task about Model Predictive Control.
+MPC algorithm is used for controlling a unicycle to follow a desired trajectory.

 - **GPIO** contains two exercises for STM32 MCU.
 Those exercises involve GPIO manipulation using a button to read data from digital input, and a LED to write digital output.